nypublicradio/nyprsetuptools/README.md

     cmdclass={
         'deploy': nyprsetuptools.LambdaDeploy,
         'requirements': nyprsetuptools.InstallRequirements,
+        'test_requirements': nyprsetuptools.InstallTestRequirements,
         'test': nyprsetuptools.PyTest,
     }
     ...
 )
 ```

-The example above would enable the `deploy` and `requirements` commands and override the default test
+The example above would enable the `deploy`, `requirements`, and `test_requirements`
-behavior for `setup.py` with a pytest implementation.
+commands and override the default test behavior for `setup.py` with a pytest implementation.

 ## Using stand-alone scripts